WillieMaddox/Airbus_SDC_dup/INSTALL.md

 Once the raw dataset has been downloaded and extracted, run the image preprocessing scripts.

-First generate the 256 x 256 image tiles:
+First generate the 256 x 256 image tiles.
+You can do this by running a script,
 ```shell script
 $ make data
 ```
-Note: The `data/processed/train_256` folder takes up ???
-GB of disk space.
+or by running the provided jupyter [notebook](notebooks/create_256_tiles.ipynb).
+Note: Make sure you have at least 32 GB free to store the tiles.
+The data will be saved to `data/processed/train_256`.
 It takes approx 30 min to run on my dev system.
 YMMV.

 Next generate the image feature metadata:
 ```shell script